 Hope Story is a team of medical professionals and storytellers.
 We believe that stories have the ability to provide hope to others and change the world.
-At our core, we exist to help people learn to tell their stories and help them ﬁnd opportunities to share them with people that need to hear it the most.
+At our core, we exist to help people learn to tell their stories and help them ﬁnd opportunities to share them with people that need to hear them the most.

-We help medical professionals deliver hopefully stories to their patients.
+We help medical professionals deliver hopeful stories to their patients.
 We help parents raising children with Down syndrome leverage their unique story to bring hope to parents whose child has received a Down syndrome diagnosis.
 We connect parents whose child has received a new Down syndrome diagnosis to parents who have a child with Down syndrome so that they can receive, encouragement, support, and hope.

 We believe a little bit of hope can go a long way.